Biotechnology and Biological Sciences Research Council: Governance and management

-BBSRC is managed by the BBSRC Council consisting of a chair (from 2015, Professor Sir Gordon Duff), an executive chair (Professor Melanie Welham) and from ten to eighteen representatives from UK universities, government and industry.
+BBSRC is managed by the BBSRC Council consisting of a chair (Professor Martin Humphries), an executive chair (Professor Guy Poppy) and from ten to eighteen representatives from UK universities, government and industry.
 The council approves policies, strategy, budgets and major funding.

 A research panel provides expert advice which BBSRC Council draws upon in making decisions.
 The purpose of the research panel is to advise on: